rahxephon89/AssumptionCorrectness/README.md

     opam install frama-c
 ```

-Then go to the directory Frama-C-snapshot/src/plugins/qed and Frama-C-snapshot/src/plugins/wp and execute command respectively:
+Then go to the directory Frama-C-snapshot/src/plugins/qed and Frama-C-snapshot/src/plugins/wp and execute the command below:

 ```
     make; make install